ClementVaugoyeau/Le-Coffre-du-Grenier/README.md

- # Chest in the atic.
+ # Chest in the attic.

 It's a very short game made with THREE.js and Vite.

 Link to the game https://clementvaugoyeau.github.io/Le-Coffre-du-Grenier/

-Game is in franch by eady to understand i think.
+Game is in french but it's by easy to understand i think.

 Enjoy !